miningwolf/docs/docs/wolfbuk/io/wolfscript/Server.md

 ##### <a id='name'></a>public  readonly property __Name__

-_Get: Used for all administrative messages, such as an operator using a command. <p> For use in {@link #broadcast(java.lang.String, java.lang.String)}. /
-    public static final String BROADCAST_CHANNEL_ADMINISTRATIVE = "wolfscript.broadcast.admin";

-    /** Used for all announcement messages, such as informing users that a player has joined. <p> For use in {@link #broadcast(java.lang.String, java.lang.String)}. / public static final String BROADCAST_CHANNEL_USERS = "wolfscript.broadcast.user";

-    /** Gets the name of this server implementation._
+_Get: Gets the name of this server implementation._

 Get | Description
 --- | ---